Health In The Bay – AILMENTS – Babies, Children and Teens

-Children today are suffering more and more from allergies, food intolerances and sensitivities, impaired mental health such as ADHD, behavioural disorders such as Autism, anxiety, depression, low energy, fatigue, skin conditions such as eczema and poor immunity.
+Children today are suffering more and more from allergies, food intolerances and sensitivities, impaired mental health such as behavioural disorders such as anxiety, depression, low energy, fatigue, skin conditions such as eczema and poor immunity.
 At the core of this is the gut.

 Our Gastrointestinal system is the centre of everything.
 It is where we digest and absorb all the nutrients we ingest.
 If it can do this well then we effectively utilise the nutrients, which helps improve brain function and energy levels.
 For our digestive system to function optimally there needs to be the correct balance of gut bacteria (flora).
 This is important for our immune system, it produces enzymes that are needed to break down food, it has a role in decreasing inflammation in our bodies, and problems with the gut have also shown to result in skin conditions including eczema.
 Another issue that can occur in our gastrointestinal system is an increase in gut permeability, (also known as leaky gut), which can also cause inflammation in the body.

 Poor gut flora and inflammation impacts our nervous system and interrupts production of chemicals in the brain.
 These brain chemicals play an important role in children’s behaviours, moods, sleep patterns, energy and concentration.
-They also have an important role in disorders of behaviour such as in children with Autistic Spectrum Disorders.
 It has been found that children with these disorders have some form of gastrointestinal upset.